kiwaygo/static-set-cover/README.md

 - Function getMax covers target {max}.
 - Function getMedian covers targets {median, min, max}.

-Now, if the user attempts to extract all 3 properties from an IntList object, the compiler would figure out that by calling just getMedian, all the requested targets are covered - It would generates nothing more than a call to getMedian, yielding optimal performance.
+Now, if the user attempts to extract all 3 properties from an IntList object, the compiler would figure out that by calling just getMedian, all the requested targets are covered - It would generate nothing more than a call to getMedian, yielding optimal performance.

 ## How do I start?

-Static-set-cover is a header-only library.
-It requires C++17 and has been tested on gcc 8.1.
-It may work with other compilers, but there is currently no guarantee.
+Static-set-cover is a header-only library that requires C++17.
+Tests are built with gcc and exercised by Github action on latest Ubuntu for each commit on the main branch.

 To use the library:

 - Download the repository.
 - Read test cases from "test/" directory to learn the recommended usage.
-The tests are built with GoogleTest, and can be run with ctest (CMake's test driver).
+The tests are developed with GoogleTest, and can be run via CTest (CMake's test driver).
 - In your project, where needed, include desired headers from the "include/" directory.